MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 A reference to the Google Map is obtained by calling `getMap` on the `mapView`.

-The FloorSelector is created by calling the `new mapsindoors.FloorSelector(floor selector, mapsIndoors);` passing in a DOM element and an instance of MapsIndoors.
+The `floorSelector` is created by calling the `new mapsindoors.FloorSelector(floor selector, mapsIndoors);` passing in a DOM element and an instance of MapsIndoors.

 `googleMap.controls[google.maps.ControlPosition.RIGHT_TOP].push(floorSelector);` adds the floor selector to upper right corner of the map as a map control.

 ---